jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 > *Figure 2.14.
 The Access forms are diplayed in the left menu.
 The
 > Navigation Form is the master form.*

-Here, you can see that the AMMonitor front end comes with many individual forms that can be customized; these individual forms are combined into the Navigation Form.
-Opening the Navigation will bring you to AMMonitor Navigation Form introduced earlier in the chapter.
+Here, you can see that the **AMMonitor** front end comes with many individual forms that can be customized; these individual forms are combined into the Navigation Form.
+Opening the Navigation will bring you to the **AMMonitor** Navigation Form introduced earlier in the chapter.

 <kbd>